OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 - It displayed high intelligence, Christian mimicry, and claimed religious devotion while being destructive.
 - As more people became involved, the elemental gained more conduits for energy and information.
 - Book passages emphasized the failure of science and religion to acknowledge the invisible world.
+- The elemental named “Kate” gathered power and condensation through attention and naming.
+- The phenomenon spread through fascination and energy exchange.
+- John Wesley defended belief in apparitions and the spirit world as fundamental to biblical faith.

 ---

 ## Notable Warnings or Predictions